-In one of the weirdest Second World War movies ever made, a bunch of German soldiers bivouac in an old Romanian castle and get gruesomely decimated by some unseen, supernatural force.
+In one of the weirdest Second World War movies ever made, a bunch of German soldiers bivouac in a remote old Romanian castle in 1941 and get gruesomely decimated by some unseen, supernatural force.

-By turns chilling, stylish, portentous and just plain silly, Michael Mann’s second feature was a box-office bomb that temporarily wrecked his cinema career.
-He went back to television and created Miami Vice.
+By turns chilling, stylish, portentous and just plain silly, Michael Mann’s second feature was a box-office bomb that temporarily wrecked his cinema career (he also wrote the screenplay, adapted from a novel by F Paul Wilson).
+He went back to television and created Miami Vice

-Gabriel Byrne as an SS officer with a serious haircut, and Ian McKellen as a mad professor are worth the price of admission alone, however.
+Gabriel Byrne as an SS officer with a serious haircut, is worth the price of admission alone, however.

 Author F Paul Wilson hated it, and Mann’s three-hour director’s cut was chopped in half by Paramount.